 Kohlrabi needs a full day of sun to grow plump and develop its characteristic flavor.
 Because this is a fast, early-season vegetable, you may be able to plant it near deciduous trees that haven't leafed out yet.

 Although kohlrabi isn't a root vegetable, it craves the same kind of growing conditions you would give your carrots or radishes: moist, rich, loam.
 Double digging or raised beds will yield kohlrabi bulbs with tender, non-pithy flesh.

-Keep kohlrabi well-watered, which shouldn't be difficult in cool spring soils.
+Keep kohlrabi well-watered, which shouldn't be difficult in cool spring or fall soils.
+It typically needs 1 inch of rain or watering per week.
 For a nutrient boost, water with compost tea each time.

 Temperature and Humidity

 Like many cruciferous vegetables such as broccoli and Brussels sprouts, kohlrabi grows best in cool weather.
 When summer temperatures arrive, kohlrabi is done growing.
 Plants you didn't get around to harvesting will be prompted by warm weather to bolt, or produce flowers.

 Kohlrabi is a heavy feeder.
 It's better to feed the plants continuously by enriching the soil with amendments that improve tilth than to add chemical fertilizers.
 Add manure at planting time, and side-dress rows with compost until harvest.

 Kohlrabi comes in nearly two dozen varieties with a range of different sizes, colors, flavors, shapes, resistance to disease, and length of storage life.
 You can select from heirloom or hybrid varieties as well.